Sally Cairns: Early years

-The daughter of Mr. and Mrs. William P. Cairns, she studied at California High School (Pennsylvania) in California, Pennsylvania.
+Cairns was the daughter of Mr. and Mrs. William P. Cairns.
+Her father was a justice of the peace, and she had three sisters.
+She studied at California High School (Pennsylvania) in California, Pennsylvania.
 As a youngster, she performed with the Stone House Players community theater group.
 In 1939 she had her first lead with the group.
+When she was a teenager she won a dramatics scholarship to Duquesne University.

 Career

 Cairns sang with the Ted Waldron Orchestra.
-During her junior year at Duquesne University, she won the local Gateway to Hollywood acting competition, beating out over 500 applicants.
+During her junior year at Duquesne University, she won the local Gateway to Hollywood acting competition.
 She finished second in the national competition, losing to Gale Storm.

-Upon arriving in Hollywood in 1940, Cairns made her film debut with cowboy star Addison Randall in Covered Wagon Trails.
+Upon arriving in Hollywood in 1940, Cairns signed with Monogram Pictures and made her film debut with cowboy star Addison Randall in Covered Wagon Trails.
 Modern television viewers will recognize Cairns for her roles in two Three Stooges films from the 1940s.
 She was Moe Howard's dancing partner who manages to lose her skirt in Three Smart Saps.
 Cairns also appeared as Tizzy in the film Back from the Front.
 Thanks to the popularity of the Stooges, Cairns is seen almost daily worldwide due to the films' constant television broadcasts.

 Her last studio affiliation was with RKO Pictures.

-Death
+Personal life and death

+Cairns was married twice, first to Thomas Piper on May 26, 1940.
+Her second marriage was to Harold Lewis, a production manager in films.
+They had a daughter.

 Cairns died of colorectal cancer on February 9, 1965, at age 45.
 She is buried at Holy Cross Catholic Cemetery in Pomona, California.

-Personal

-Cairns was married twice, first to Thomas Piper on May 26, 1940.
-Her second marriage was to Harold Lewis, a second unit director and production manager.
-They had a daughter, Deanne, born in 1946.